spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/emergency-response/index.html.md

       * Creating [Landing Page request issue (if necessary)](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=marketo_landing_page_request)
 * Providing approval list and who signs off on the email
     * Legal, Customer Service VP and VP of the function who is initiating the communication (i.e., Security, Engineering, Infrastructure) are required to sign off
-* [Notifying affected field teams](https://about.gitlab.com/handbook/engineering/security/security-operations/sirt/security-incident-communication-plan.html#communicating-internally) (Customer Success, TAM, SAL/AE, SA, Professional Services)
+* [Notifying affected field teams](https://about.gitlab.com/handbook/engineering/security/security-operations/sirt/security-incident-communication-plan.html#communicating-internally) (Customer Success, CSM, SAL/AE, SA, Professional Services)
    * Also make sure to notify #sales and #customer-success before email is set to go out
 * Approving test email
 * Providing any edits to the test email